- Contact Us

 No. The Department of Psychology does not allow courses from other departments to be used towards psychology plan requirements.

-The course requirements for my major changed this year.
-How do I know which prerequisites apply to me?
+The requirements for my program changed this year.
+How do I know which requirements apply to me?

 How many repeat courses may I complete at SFU?